frontseat2/titanium-assets/README.md

 * I've only tested it on my own projects

 ## License
-Copyright 2013 Front Seat LLC
+Copyright 2013 Front Seat, LLC

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.